-Should an Employee return to work and then decide to resign, they must give the appropriate contractual notice.
+Should an employee return to work and then decide to resign, they must give the appropriate contractual notice.

-If an Employee leaves employment before completing 13 weeks service upon return from maternity leave and has received payment of the 12 weeks half pay, this must be immediately repaid.
-Please refer to section 21.
+If an employee leaves employment before completing 13 weeks service upon return from maternity leave and has received payment of the 12 weeks half pay, this must be immediately repaid.
+Please refer to section 21 for further details.